-Members of the Social Studies Department see their role in the education students as facilitators in the student’s development of knowledge, skills and attitudes in the field of Social Studies.
+Members of the Social Studies department of St. Louis U. High see their role in the education students as facilitators in a student’s development of knowledge, skills and attitudes in the field of Social Studies.

-- Development of critical thinking skills and problem-solving skills.
+- Development of critical thinking skills and problem-solving skills

-- Appreciation for the global interdependence of the world.
+- Appreciation for the global interdependence of the world

-- Assembling of an essential data-base of western and non-western heritage.
+- Assembling of an essential data-base of western and non-western heritage

-- Development of an interest in and a curiosity about the world around us.
+- Development of an interest in and a curiosity about the world around us

-- Consideration of how Christian principles apply to the real world.
+- Consideration of how Christian principles apply to the real world

-- Fostering of a concern for justice.
+- Fostering of a concern for justice

-- Developing responsibility for one’s own learning.
+- Developing responsibility for one’s own learning

-- Examination of the forces that made the USA.
+- Examination of the forces that made the USA

-- Understanding of one’s own and other’s cultural frame of reference.
+- Understanding of one’s own and other’s cultural frame of reference

-- Fostering of Citizenship skills.
+- Fostering of citizenship skills